tadejsv/dev-container-repo/README.md

 This instructions are for the following scenario: your files and credentials are on a remote **host** machine (such as an AWS server, desktop workstation), and the only use of your **local** machine is to connect to the host.

-Next, you need to set the `docker.host` setting in VSCode on your local machine to point at your host machine - see [here](https://code.visualstudio.com/docs/remote/containers-advanced#_a-basic-remote-example) for instructions.

-Once this is done, you need to open the repository on the host machine (you can do that through SSH), and spin up docker compose there using
+First, you need to set the `docker.host` setting in VSCode on your local machine to point at your host machine - see [here](https://code.visualstudio.com/docs/remote/containers-advanced#_a-basic-remote-example) for instructions.
+Next, open the repository on the host machine (you can do that through SSH), and spin up docker compose there using

 ```
 docker-compose up -d